An insider’s guide to hidden Comporta - the Hamptons of Portugal

+I discovered Comporta years ago - here is my insider guide to the coolest corner of Portugal

-It used to be known for its boho-chic vibe and in-the-know cool crowd, but since being linked to everyone from Harry and Meghan to George Clooney and Madonna, the secret is out.
-Though you can still find some of the old-school Comporta cool, if you know where to look, writes Victoria Harper
+It used to be known for its boho-chic vibe and in-the-know crowd, but since being linked to everyone from Harry and Meghan to George Clooney and Madonna, the secret is out.
+But there is still some of the old-school Comporta magic, if you know where to look, writes Victoria Harper

 I first discovered Comporta nearly 10 years ago.
 An unspoilt beach area just over an hour’s drive from Lisbon, this was where the smart set from the city and in-the-know Europeans had their holiday homes.
 On the southwest coast, it sits between the Atlantic Ocean and the Sado River estuary, where cork and pine forests give way to long stretches of powdery white sand (where Madonna apparently went to ride her horses when she lived in Lisbon).
 It was so chic, it even had its own signature look: Comporta style.